okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### OAuth 2.0 Push Authorization Requests

 Okta authorization servers now support push authorization requests in the `/par` endpoint to enhance OAuth security.
 This feature allows clients to push the payload of an OAuth 2.0 authorization request to the authorization server through a direct `/par` request and, in return, a request URI that is used to reference the payload data is provided by the authorization server.
 The request URI is then used in a subsequent `/authorize` request to reference the initial authorization payload.
-See the [/par](/docs/reference/api/oidc/#par) OAuth 2.0 API endpoint for details.
+See the [/par](/docs/reference/api/oidc/#par) OAuth 2.0 API endpoint.

 #### Signed request support for generic OIDC IdP is GA in Preview